WaqasSultani/AnomalyDetectionCVPR2018/README.md

 https://webpages.uncc.edu/cchen62/dataset.html

-Here you can find Training/Testing Code for our anomaly Detection project which was published in Computer Vision and Pattern Recognition, CVPR 2018.
+Below you can find Training/Testing Code for our anomaly Detection project which was published in Computer Vision and Pattern Recognition, CVPR 2018.

 The implementation is tested using: